lodurality/GEM3D_paper_code/README.md

 ## Training

 Since our dataset is fairly large we provide commands to run training on sample data.
 For full scale training download our data and replace links accordingly.
-Download instructions and data structure description are provided HERE (TODO).
+Download instructions and data structure description are provided [below](https://github.com/lodurality/GEM3D_paper_code?tab=readme-ov-file#preprocessed-data).

 ### Shape reconstruction
 Reconstruction training consists of two independent stages: skeleton autoencoder training and skeleton prediction training (for inference).